 Hackers will contact you by email, phone, or text and pose as a trusted institution to get your bank information.
 They will often send you to sites that look like banking sites or ask you for account details.

 Overall, mobile banking has a strong safety record.
 It's always wise to take precautions and be aware that a small number of determined people out there would like to steal your information for their gain.

-If you are unsure that an email, text, or website is a phishing scam, it’s a good idea to call your financial institution to find out.
-They’ll be able to let you know.
+If you are unsure whether an email, text, or website is a phishing scam, it's a good idea to call your financial institution to find out.
+They'll be able to let you know.

 It's essential to keep yourself informed about current methods being used to steal consumer information.
 Hackers are constantly changing their strategies and the ways they are targeting people.
 The Federal Bureau of Investigation and the Office of the Comptroller of the Currency provide updated lists of current scam and fraud methods.